MianSaadTahir/Threat-Guard/README.md

 - [Contributing](#contributing)

 ## Features
-- Scan links, QR codes, and uploaded files for malware and phishing threats.
+- Scan links, QR codes, and uploaded files for malware and phishing threats
-- Check if emails or passwords have been exposed in data breaches using the HaveIBeenPwned API.
+- Check if emails or passwords have been exposed in data breaches using the HaveIBeenPwned API
-- Secure sign-up/login system with hashed passwords.
+- Secure sign-up/login system with hashed passwords
-- SQLite used for storing users, phishing URLs, IPs, and breach data.
+- SQLite used for storing users, phishing URLs, IPs, and breach data

 ## Screenshots
 <img src="assets/2.png" alt="Screenshot" width="75%">